srkunze/xheap/README.rst

 How?
 ----

-Supposed you have a heap, then use ``pop`` get the smallest one.
+Suppose you have a heap, then use ``pop`` get the smallest one.
 Heapsort_ works this way.

 .. code:: python